Rachana-Kaparthi/iiitb-asic/README.md

 yosys> abc -liberty <path to lib file>
 yosys> show
  ```
+Since the above code contains multiple modules, we should be using flatten command in order to optimise the combinational logic.

 Output of the synthesis:
 ![multiple_modules_opt](https://github.com/Rachanaka/iiitb-asic/blob/main/images/multiple_modules_opt.png)
-Since the above code contains multiple modules, we should be using flatten command in order to optimise the combinational logic.
+This code should ideally realize 2 and gates and an or gate for logic y, but instead it has turned out to be a single and and single or gate due to optimising the logic.

 ### Sequential logic optimisation techniques-
 1.Basic